awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 ## Adding Storage and Changing Storage Type for MariaDB, MySQL, Oracle, and PostgreSQL<a name="CHAP_Storage.AddingChanging"></a>

-For existing DB instances, you might observe some I/O capacity improvement If you run these types of DB instances on current\-generation or next\-generation instance classes, scaling up storage typically only takes a few minutes\.
+For existing DB instances, you might observe some I/O capacity improvement If you run these types of DB instances on current\-generation or latest\-generation instance classes, scaling up storage typically only takes a few minutes\.
 Similarly, converting to a different storage type completes in a short amount of time after a brief DB instance outage\.
-For more information about current\-generation and next\-generation instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information about current\-generation and latest\-generation instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.

 After you modify the storage for a DB instance, the status of the DB instance is **storage\-optimization**\.
 The DB instance is fully operational after a storage modification\.
 However, you can't make further storage modifications for either six hours or while the DB instance status is **storage\-optimization**, whichever is longer\.